vincelwt/fleet-test/README.md

 A modern web application for managing employees and their assigned devices.

-Built with TypeScript, React, and Express.
+Built with TypeScript, React, Express, and SQLite.

 ## Features